J0rgeSerran0/JsonNamingPolicy/README.md

 > **Update Jul 23 2021**
 >
-> Microsoft has move the implementation of kebab-case and snake_case to .NET 7
+> Microsoft has moved the implementation of kebab-case and snake_case to .NET 7
 >
 > ![IMAGE](images/20210723.jpg)